DownArrows/dab/README.md

 ### Discord commands

 Commands must start with the configured prefix (defaults to `!`), and if they take arguments, must be separated from them by a single white space.
-Some are reserved to the privileged user.
+Some are reserved to privileged users (the server's owner and a specific role).
 If they accept Reddit usernames, they accept them as `AGreatUsername`, `/u/AGreatUsername`, and `u/AGreatUsername`.

  - `hide` hide a user from reports